zazuko/rdf-parser-csvw/README.md

 It's also possible to pass options as second argument to the `.import` method.
 The options from the constructor and the `.import` method will be merged together.

+## Compliance with the CSVW specification

+### Dates and times

+- Date/Time formats are generally supported with possible issues around the timezone specifier `X` and the exact formatting of the timezone offset.
+- [RFC2822 dates](https://datatracker.ietf.org/doc/html/rfc2822#page-14) are supported via explict 'RFC2822' datatype format (case insensitive).
+- Time formats are partially implemented but not officially supported.